Top 10 Plants in "Plants Vs. Zombies 2" (2020)

 Cost: 50 Sun

-Primal Potato Mine offers an excellent upgrade on his modern counterpart.
+Primal Potato Mine offers an excellent upgrade to his modern counterpart.
 While he costs slightly more sun, his punishing one-use explosion hits a much larger radius and he arms more quickly, meaning you don't have to worry nearly as much about stalling.

 As long as you keep an eye on the situation and remember to plant him slightly in advance, you essentially have a much-cheaper Cherry Bomb whose range can be further improved once you max out his level.